Every wonder how personality quizzes are made?

 On the other hand, there are also personality quizzes that aren’t used for formal purposes.
 Think about the personality quizzes that you would find on Buzzfeed titled “What type of cupcake are you?”, or “What does your taste in Disney movies say about you?”.

-These quizzes obviously aren’t true scientific evaluations and they aren’t actually telling of your personality.
+These quizzes obviously aren’t true scientific evaluations and they aren’t very telling of your personality.
 Nevertheless, these are fun and engaging quizzes that can be great for entertaining your target audience and can be powerful tools for marketing purposes.

-Fortunately, with Google forms and a bit of creativity, you can create both types of quizzes.
+Fortunately, with Google Forms and a bit of creativity, you can create both types of quizzes.

 The Two Ways to Make Personality Quizzes With Google Forms

 There are a two main ways you can design a personality quiz on Google Forms.